JeffreyXieCn/DataEngineering/SamzaHelloWorld/README.md

 - Start Kafka
 - Create topic `test-input`

+This Application is tested with:
+- JDK 11
+- Kafka 3.1.0

 ## Run this samza application
 After cloning this Git repo, cd to this SamzaHelloWorld folder, then run:
 ```